dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 }
 ```

-Note the new `@Communicator` function called `SignGuestbook` that uses `axios` to send the request.
+Note the new `@Communicator` function called `SignGuestbook` that uses a `fetch` call to send the request.
 If it does not receive a successful response, it will automatically retry up to 3 times with exponential backoff.
 This is configurable [here](https://docs.dbos.dev/tutorials/communicator-tutorial#configurable-retries).
 Stop your app with CTRL+C, rebuild with `npm run build` and start your application with `npx dbos start`.
 Make a few visits to the greeting URL in your browser, i.e. http://localhost:3000/greeting/Mike.
 With every new visit, the app should now print first that it's recorded the greeting in the guestbook, then that it's recorded the greeting in the database.

 ```
 [info]: >>> STEP 1: Signed the Guestbook: {"ip_address":"...","greeted_name":"Mike","greeted_ts":"..."}